mono/website/docs/compiling-mono/windows/index.md

 ```
 * Open Visual Studio project msvc/mono.sln
 * Select configuration to build and make a clean/rebuild all.
-* Point the `MONO_EXECUTABLE` to the mono exe you build in Visual Studio.
+* Point the `MONO_EXECUTABLE` to the mono exe you just built in Visual Studio.
 Eg:
 ```
 export MONO_EXECUTABLE=./msvc/build/sgen/x64/bin/Release/mono-sgen.exe
 ```